saurabhgarg1996/saurabhgarg1996.github.io/_pages/about.md

 Hello!
 My name is Saurabh Garg and currently, I am working as a full-time Engineer at Samsung Research, Korea.
 I recently graduated from IIT Bombay, India with major and honors in Computer Science and Engineering and minors in Applied Statitics and Informatics.

-My Research Interests lie in the field of Machine Learning, specifically Natural Langauge Processing and Information Retrieval.
+My Research Interests lie in the field of Machine Learning, and specifically I have explored Vision, Natural Langauge Processing and Information Retrieval.
+These days I am exploring deep reinforcement learning.

 In past, I have worked with [Prof. Suyash Awate](https://www.cse.iitb.ac.in/~suyash) on building Statistical Machine Learning algorithms for exact MCMC samspling as a part of my Bachelor's thesis.
 During my stay at IITB, I have also spent major time working with [Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi) on the problem of builing robust langauge models for code switched speech.
 During Summer 2018, I was fortunate to work with [Prof. Soumen Chakrabarti](https://www.cse.iitb.ac.in/~soumen) on Question Answering using KG and corpus.